Freedom of religion in Africa by country: Societal attitudes

+In the early 2020s, the only place that non-Muslims can worship publicly in is at the international airport compound.

 South Africa

 South Africa is a secular democracy with freedom of religion guaranteed by its constitution.
 Pursuant to Section 9 of the Constitution, the Equality Act of 2000 prohibits unfair discrimination on various grounds including religion.
 The Equality Act does not apply to unfair discrimination in the workplace, which is covered by the Employment Equity Act.

 The Witchcraft Suppression Act of 1957 based on colonial witchcraft legislation criminalises claiming a knowledge of witchcraft, conducting specified practices associated with witchcraft including the use of charms and divination, and accusing others of practising witchcraft.
 In 2007 the South African Law Reform Commission received submissions from the South African Pagan Rights Alliance and the Traditional Healers Organisation requesting the investigation of the constitutionality of the act and on 23 March 2010 the Minister of Justice and Constitutional Development approved a South African Law Reform Commission project to review witchcraft legislation.

 South Sudan

-The constitution of South Sudan provides for freedom of religion, and other laws and policies of the Government of South Sudan contribute to the generally free practice of religion.
+The transitional constitution provides for separation of religion and state and freedom to worship and assemble; all religious groups must register with the government.

-The Pew Research Center on Religion and Public Life report from December 2012 estimated that in 2010, there were 6.010 million Christians (60.46%), 3.270 million followers of African Traditional Religion (32.9%), 610,000 Muslims (6.2%) and 50,000 unaffiliated (no known religion) of a total 9,940,000 people in South Sudan.
+The 2020 Pew-Templeton Global Religious Futures Project report estimated that people with a Christian background make up 60.5% of the country while followers of indigenous (animist) religions make up 32.9%; 6.2% were Muslims, while there were other small groups of Baha’is, Buddhists, Hindus and Jews.
+However, population displacement and pastoralists made it difficult to confirm exact figures.